GoogleCloudPlatform/workflows-demos/bigquery-parallel/README.md

-# Running BigQuery jobs against Wikipedia dataset in parallel iteration
+# Running BigQuery jobs against Wikipedia dataset with Workflows parallel iteration

 > **Note:** Parallel steps/iteration is a feature in *preview*.